 The study population represents patients registered in the three HD centers present in three major governmental hospitals in Makkah city.
-Their total number was estimated to be around 2000 patients at the time of the study; they included all patients with ESRD requiring HD and they are all registered in the HD units of kidney centers.
+Their total number was estimated to be around 2000 registered patients at the time of the study but the available patients at that time accounted for 770 patients; they included all patients with ESRD requiring HD and they are all registered in the HD units of kidney centers.
 Patients at the HD centers in the three hospitals undergo HD for an average of 3 times a week, with a small percentage undergoing HD only twice a week.
 The HD sessions usually take place in four shifts, from 7:30 A.M to 10:30 A.M, from 11:00 A.M to 2:00 P.M, from 2:30 P.M to 5:30 P.M and from 6:00 P.M to 9:00 P.M.